 So then what do you do?
 How do you change these beliefs?

-There can be different approaches to changing a belief – I’ve always found it most useful to use an approach that’s holistic – it’s inclusive of cognitive meaning making, emotional charge, and body’s memories.
+There can be different approaches to changing a belief – I’ve always found it most useful to use an approach that’s holistic – it’s inclusive of cognitive meaning-making, emotional charge, and the body’s memories.

 Below is a broadly defined process – with 8 steps – on how to change a belief.
 Each belief, and each person, will need to customize it to suit their unique needs.